 Campbell Prize for Academic Excellence, Yale School of Medicine

-As of April 01, 2014, Dr. Huang reported no financial interest relationships with healthcare industry.
+As of April 10, 2023, Dr. Huang reported no relationships with the healthcare industry.